josemariav/josemariav.github.io/index.markdown

 In this website you will find details about [academic projects](/projects/) and [policy engagement](/blog).

-I am currently a Research Fellow at InSIS, University of Oxford. and I teach International Political Economy at El Colegio de México.
+I am currently a Research Fellow at InSIS, University of Oxford.

 I hold a doctoral degree from the Blavatnik School of Government, University of Oxford.
 Previously I studied at the University of Chicago, Tsinghua University and El Colegio de México  on international politics and policy.
-But my work equally benefits from my years working for the Mexican government, international NGOs, and as a consultant to international organization on climate and energy policy.
+But my work also benefits from my years working for the Mexican government, international NGOs, and as a consultant to international organization on climate and energy policy.

 Feel free to contact me via email or social media, especially if you want a publication that is not available online.